 Configure your pilot API module 8 using the configuration settings imported from your production API module version.

-TIP: If you cleared the Run the Web Configuration check box when installing the API module version 8, you can launch the Web Configuration tool for version 8 when needed, from the Windows Start menu or using the Alloy Control Panel.
+TIP: If you cleared the Run the Web Configuration check box when installing the API module version 8, you can launch the Web Configuration tool for version 8 when needed using the Alloy Control Pane or from the Start menu.

 On the Alloy Navigator API Creation Mode page, keep the Import Alloy Navigator API configuration settings option selected.
 Then specify the directory containing the production API module version.
 To help you identify this directory, the Web Configuration tool 8 displays a grayed-out identification icon next to its name.